|| Dr.-Ing. M. Ali Nasseri , M.Eng. Mingchuan Zhou, Dr. Kai Huang and Sabine Thürauf

 - The maximum number of participants is limited to 12, so register early!

 - The course will be conducted in a block format, with meetings about once a month during the semester.
-The exact dates will be determined at the beginning of WS 2014 / 2015.
+The exact dates will be determined at the beginning of course by each advisor.

 - Requirements: General interest in computer vision, control theory, human machine interaction or robotics.
 Basic mathematical skills in linear algebra, probability theory, and calculus will likely be helpful.